CalebFrums/JRKI-Capstone-Project/Documentation/ONE_WEEK_DATA_CLEANING_JOURNEY.md

 **Confidence Level:** Cautiously optimistic (and properly caffeinated)

 *Note: This represents one intensive week of learning and development.
 The technical achievements are genuine, but the scope is appropriate for a motivated student working around the clock rather than professional enterprise development.
 The dynamic detection and configuration approach shows solid software engineering thinking that will scale well for future development.*

-Have had a browse through this log to ensure validity